 New Caledonians are French citizens with the right to live anywhere in France.
 They are entitled to vote in territorial and French national elections.

 The President of the French Republic is New Caledonia’s Head of State and is represented in New Caledonia by a High Commissioner, currently Thierry Lataste.

 The Noumea Accord (1998) and consequent Organic Law (May 1999) provide the constitutional framework under which New Caledonia is governed.
 The Accord also defines New Caledonia's relations with France and sets out a timetable for New Caledonia to assume responsibility for most areas of government.

 Congress is mandated to (if agreed to by a three-fifths majority) set the date for up to three referenda on whether New Caledonia should assume the final sovereign powers (justice, public order, defence, monetary and foreign affairs) and become fully independent.
-If a date has not been proposed by Congress by 2018 then the Noumea Accord commits France to conduct the first referendum.
+The first of the three possible referenda is likely to be held at the end of 2018.

 Under the Noumea Accord, the Government of New Caledonia comprises representatives of all major political groupings.
 There are three provincial assemblies (elected under a proportional representation process with five year terms)—Southern (40 members), Northern (22 members) and Islands provinces (14 members).
 Fifty-four (from the 76) members of the Provincial Assemblies then become the New Caledonian Congress which, in turn, elects an executive government of between five and 11 members (from both assembly members and non-members), and is responsible to the Congress.